kylegl/valheim/README.md

 and hit enter.
 The startup folder will open.
 Move the script file into this folder.

 If you want to start it manually, double click the file to start it.
-To stop the script open your taskbar tray, right click on the autoHotKey icon and select 'exit'.
+To stop the script open your taskbar tray, right click on the autoHotKey icon and select exit.